 Things to do in East London

-East London Street Art
+1. East London Street Art

 The financial heart of London, Canary Wharf’s sleek and shiny skyscrapers reflect the money made (and lost) here with several banks having their European and international headquarters here.

 Read more in our guide to Canary Wharf >

 Container shopping malls and pop-up dining experiences are ten a penny now but Shoreditch BoxPark was the daddy of them all, first appearing in East London in 2011 and billed as the world’s first pop-up mall (although it is still here today so not that pop-up).

 Read more about Shoreditch in our things to do in Shoreditch guide >

-Columbia Road Flower Market
+4. Columbia Road Flower Market

-Located between Bethnal Green and Shoreditch, London’s largest public flower market is open between 8am and 3pm every Sunday and is your best bet for bags of bargains and garden giveaways – the choice is immense and prices very good value.
-Read our complete guide to Columbia Road flower market here >
+Located between Bethnal Green and Shoreditch, London’s largest public flower market is open between 8am and 3pm every Sunday and is your best bet for bags of bargains and garden giveaways.
+The choice is immense and prices at Columbia Road Market are generally good value.

-Old Spitalfields Market
+5. Old Spitalfields Market

-From the 24 hour bagel shops serving salt-beef or rainbow bagels (prepare to queue), to the weekend street-food markets, Brick Lane is like how Camden used to be, before Camden became a tacky tourist trap.
+From the 24 hour bagel shops serving salt-beef or rainbow bagels (prepare to queue), to the weekend street food markets, Brick Lane is like how Camden used to be, before Camden became a tacky tourist trap.

 It is also renowned for its assortment of curry and international food restaurants, known as London’s curry mile.
 Make sure you also pop into the Old Truman Brewery for the weekend food stalls and retro / vintage clothing stores (open all week).

-Stratford Queen Elizabeth Olympic Park
+7. Stratford Queen Elizabeth Olympic Park

 Shopping fans will enjoy spending their money at Westfield Stratford Centre, located next to the QE Olympic Park and the UK’s fourth largest shopping centre with over 270 shops and 70 restaurants.

-Hackney Wick, East London
+8. Hackney Wick, East London